Families of UPMC Western Maryland ICU patients offer feedback

-Over the last 18 months plus, the Western Maryland Health System Intensive Care Unit has received overwhelmingly positive reviews from the ICU Family Satisfaction Survey, which provides families the opportunity to share the experience they had during their stay.
+Over the last 18 months plus, the UPMC Western Maryland Intensive Care Unit has received overwhelmingly positive reviews from the ICU Family Satisfaction Survey, which provides families the opportunity to share the experience they had during their stay.

 Doctors, nurses and members of the ICU team are rated from outstanding to poor on areas such as meeting needs, care, showing concern and compassion and providing honest information.
 Those taking the survey can also add additional comments they feel could be helpful.